 This is especially true for women who have been through miscarriage or recurrent miscarriages.
 Becoming pregnant again can be an emotional rollercoaster.

-The innocence of pregnancy is gone, replaced by a range of emotions such as fear, anxiety and guilt.
+For some women, pregnancy after miscarriage is an extremely difficult time.
+The happiness and innocence of pregnancy is gone, replaced by a range of emotions such as fear, anxiety and guilt.

 Trying to conceive again can cause a great deal of stress, as your awareness of the potential pain overrides the potential joy.
-There are many ways pregnancy after loss is different.
+There are many ways pregnancy after miscarriage is different.